compmec/pynurbs/docs/source/index.rst

 Documentation
 =============

-**compmec-nurbs** is a python package for geometry parametrization.

-**compmec-nurbs** provides easy-to-use data structures to describe parametric curves and allows the use of :ref:`custom-objects`.
+**compmec-nurbs** is a python package for geometry parametrization that provides easy-to-use data structures to describe parametric curves and allows the use of :ref:`custom-objects`.

 .. toctree::
   :maxdepth: 2